gmc-code/PC-Microbit-Extension-backup/docs/classes/Classes_as_objects.rst

     :align: center
     :alt: encapsulation

-| Related variables and definitions can be gathered together in a class.
-| Classes are an **encapsulation** of variables and functions.

-| Variables in a class are known as data attributes or properties.
+| Variables in a class are known as attributes.
 | Functions in a class are known as methods.